What is iowait and how does it affect Linux performance?

 Conclusion

-The iowait statistic is a helpful performance stat for monitoring CPU utilization health.
-It notifies the Sysadmin when the CPU is idle and can perform more computations.
-We can then use observabilitybenchmarking, and tracing tools such as those listed above to put together a complete picture of the system’s overall I/O performance.
-Your main goal should be to eliminate any iowait directly resulting from waiting on disk, NFS, or other storage-related I/O.
+In addition to the tracing tools mentioned above, we can use observability and benchmarking tools to put together a complete picture of the system’s overall I/O performance.
+Your main goal should be to reduce or eliminate any iowait directly resulting from waiting storage-related I/O.